 Take note of some of the benefits of using video:

 - 96% of people say they’ve watched an explainer video to learn more about a product or service

 - 79% of people say a brand’s video has convinced them to buy a piece of software or app

 - 68% of people say they’d most prefer to learn about a new product or service by watching a short video

-Considering 58% of people want to see more video content from marketers, video marketing is a powerful marketing tool worth utilizing.
+Considering that 9 out of 10 online content consumers say they wanted to see more videos from brands and businesses, video marketing is a powerful marketing tool worth utilizing.
 Empower customers to take charge and learn themselves by incorporating self-service support videos into your website.

 In the competition between desktop vs. mobile, mobile takes the lead.
 52.2% of all worldwide online traffic in 2018 was generated through mobile phones, an increase from the 50.3% in the previous year.